 If you've got a few small items to spray-paint, use a plastic bag to control the overspray.
 Just place one item at a time in the bag, spray-paint, and remove to a spread-out newspaper to dry.
 When you're done, toss the bag for a easy cleanup.Reference: Readers' Digest - RDLiving.com

-Check more uses of Plastic bags on following website
+Check more uses of Plastic Bags

 Turning plastic bags into steel!